Just Published – “Where do you want to be? – a business planning manual for jazz music students and musicians.”

 Chris Hodgkins MBA, DipM, FCIM.

-At Jazz Services Chris Hodgkins set up the Online Music Business Resource with Debbie Dickinson of City University.
-Jazz Services restructured and changed its name to Jazz UK and has since been wound up and its remaing assets transferred to Musictank.
+At Jazz Services Chris Hodgkins set up the Online Music Business Resource with the late Debbie Dickinson of City University.
+Jazz Services restructured and changed its name to Jazz UK and has since been wound up and its remaining assets transferred to Think Music.
 Jazz Services commissioned Debbie Dickinson of City University to develop a definitive guide to managing your career.
-With help from Noel Dennis of Teeside University Business School and Mykaell Riley of Westminster University and financial support from the Arts Council England’s lottery funding, the Online Music Business Resource (OMBR) was able to draw on a wide breadth of professional insight and experience, in order to generate a wealth of information and materials relevant to the current climate.
+With help from Noel Dennis of Teesside University Business School and Mykaell Riley of Westminster University and financial support from the Arts Council England’s lottery funding, the Online Music Business Resource (OMBR) was able to draw on a wide breadth of professional insight and experience, in order to generate a wealth of information and materials relevant to the current climate.

 The OMBR contains detailed information and advice on Finance, Law, Marketing & PR, Recording and Copyright and much more, but before you get bogged down in the detail, it’s worth spending some time considering where you are now and what you already have in place: